 This service capability provides the ability to validate a publication request from an AE..

-As part of the publication, the publishing AE can provide delivery and retainment policies to enhance the robustness of the publication to AEs that have subscribed to the Resource identified in the request.
+As part of the publication, the publishing AE can provide a delivery policy to enhance the robustness of the publication to AEs that have subscribed to the Resource identified in the request.

-B.2.1.2.3.1 Pre-conditions
+B.2.1.1.3.1 Pre-conditions

-The pre-conditions for MCA Received Requests are met.
+The pre-conditions for Mca Received Requests are met.

-A correlation between a Service Subscription, from AE-ID and Broker exist.
+A correlation between a M2M Service Subscription, publishing AE, resource to publish the payload and Broker exist.